mgrosvenor/evec/README.md

 To find out how many items are in the vector, use `evcnt()`.

-If you are using a simple datatype like `int` or `char`, then you can simple access items in the vector using array/pointer notation, e.g `a[i]`.
+If you are using a simple datatype like `int` or `char`, then you can simply access items in the vector using array/pointer notation, e.g `a[i]`.
 Do keep in mind that this kind of access is only valid until the next EV operation which causes a memory reallocation, (eg `evpsh()` may do this).
 If you want to have consistent access to items, or for more complicated data types (e.g `struct`s) you can use `evidx()` to obtain a pointer to the object at the given index.